Genivia/RE-flex/doc/index.md

 immediately.
 The generated code takes more space compared to the `−−full` option.

+#### `-S`, `−−find`

+This option generates a search engine to find pattern matches to invoke actions corresponding to matching patterns.
+Unmatched input is ignored.
+By contrast, option `-s` (or `−−nodefault`) produces an error when non-matching input is found.

 #### `-i`, `−−case-insensitive`

 This option ignores case in patterns.
 Patterns match lower and upper case